filakhtov/gentoo-use-docs/sys-libs/gdbm.md

 It is recommended to disable this flag unless there is an explicit need for static GNU dbm libraries, e.g. for development purposes.

+### test
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily oriented towards the developers, maintainers and testers.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.